-Our Intermodal terminals feature state-of-the-art technology to limit truck idling time by scheduling truck arrivals more precisely.
+Our Intermodal terminals feature state-of-the-art technology to limit truck idling time.
 Driver scanning technology allows a truck to enter our facilities faster than ever, cutting each truck’s processing time from several minutes to as little as 60 seconds.
 Our ICTF facility in Long Beach, California, installed the industry's first-ever hybrid electric crane to further reduce emissions.
 Union Pacific also has upgraded lift equipment engines in California to more stringent emission levels, and the company is testing electric hostlng vehicles.

 Employees at Union Pacific mechanical shops are responsible for the safe and efficient maintenance and performance of locomotives and rail cars.
 Our team operates these facilities with a focus on safety, standard work processes to avoid waste, and productivity.